Issued on 4 March 2010

 Very long-term rainfall deficiencies outside of the drought periods discussed above persist across parts of southern and eastern Australia.
 Most notably, rainfall has been below average across much of southwest and southeast Australia since 1997, while the Murray-Darling Basin has experienced below average rainfall since 2002.

-Severe deficiency - rainfalls in the lowest 10% of historical totals,
+Severe deficiency - rainfalls in the lowest 5% of historical totals.

-Severe deficiency - rainfalls in the lowest 5% of historical totals, but not in the lowest 5%.
+Serious deficiency - rainfalls in the lowest 10% of historical totals, but not in the lowest 5%.

-Very much below average - rainfalls in the lowest 10% of historical totals
+Very much below average - rainfalls in the lowest 10% of historical totals.

-Below average - rainfalls in the lowest 30% of historical totals, but not in the lowest 10%
+Below average - rainfalls in the lowest 30% of historical totals, but not in the lowest 10%.

-Average - rainfalls in the middle 40% of historical totals
+Average - rainfalls in the middle 40% of historical totals.

-Above average - rainfalls in the highest 30% of historical totals, but not in the highest 10%
+Above average - rainfalls in the highest 30% of historical totals, but not in the highest 10%.

-Very much above average - rainfalls in the highest 10% of historical totals
+Very much above average - rainfalls in the highest 10% of historical totals.